You might be surprised at the largest chicken breed, or you might already have an idea of the winner.

 Cornish

-Developed in the UK during the 19th century, the Cornish chicken as a squat, square body and weighs in at around 10 pounds.
+Developed in the UK during the 19th century, the Cornish chicken has a squat, square body and weighs in at around 10 pounds.
 They come in several varieties including:

-They’re also the parent stock of modern Cornish Rock chickens, which are bred to grow extremely quickly for their meat (Cornish Rock chickens also make docile pets, if you can keep them alive long enough.
+They’re also the parent stock of modern Cornish Rock chickens (also called Cornish Cross), which are bred to grow extremely quickly for their meat (Cornish Rock chickens also make docile pets, if you can keep them alive long enough.
 They tend to have heart issues).

 Orpingtons